BrandonHannan/SoftwareFrameworksAssignment/README.md

 ### Architecture Overview
 - `Server.js`: The main entry point of the server.
 It sets up the Express application and configures middleware such as cors and Express.json to injest `.json` files and more importantly defines the API routes and functionalities.
 - `Database.js`: A module that that defines and contains the logic to connecting to the MongoDB database.
 It exports a function that the route handlers use to get a database instance.
+- `Socket.js`: A module that defines the socket rooms that users can enter or leave.
+It handles emitting messages, joining channels and video chat rooms.
+It exports a function that the server can use with the specified port and input and output defined by `sockets.io`.
 - `Seed.js`: A module that inserts the seed data into the MongoDB database if it is currently empty.
 - `/api` directory: Contains individual Javascript files for each API route handler for logging in, creating a new user, deleting a user, adding a user to a group, creating a group, getting user information, making a request to enter a group, reporting another user and more.
-E.g. `login.js`, `createUser.js`
+E.g. `login.js`, `createUser.js`.
+- `/integrationTest` directory: Contains a `test.js` file that contains all the integration tests that test the routes and server logic.

 ### Server API Routes (REST API)